AllStarLink/ASL3-Manual/README.md

 To view and edit the manual is simple.
 Simply clone the ASL-Manual project, install mkdocs (see below per platform), and begin editing.

+Before cloning the project, contact N8EI and provide your GitHub account ID so you can be added to the Contributors group for this repository.
+This makes editing the documentation much easier than trying to fork/pull from your own copy of the repository.

 Installing [MkDocs](https://www.mkdocs.org/) is required to view/test
 the documentation.
 See the setup directions below for the appropriate platform you're running.
 Pages are composed in the [Markdown](https://daringfireball.net/projects/markdown/)